video

 If a sector is half of a circle, then its area is also half of the full circle that the sector came from.

-Therefore, half of pi times R squared in this case is half of pi times 18 squared, which is 162pi or 508.
+Therefore, half of pi times r squared, in this case, is half of pi times 18 squared, which is 162 pi or 508.

-9 centimetre squared when rounded.
+9 centimetres squared when rounded.

-Notice how 162pi is exactly half of 324pi, and 508.
+Notice how 162 pi is exactly half of 324 pi, and 508.

 9 is nearly half of 1017.

-9, that small difference is just down to the rounding between the two values.
+That small difference is just down to the rounding between the two values.

 You must always make sure that the correct order of operations is followed.

-You must square the 18 first, to get 324, before halving the 324 to get 162, for the total area of the semicircle to be 162pi.
+You must square the 18 first to get 324 before halving the 324 to get 162 for the total area of the semicircle to be 162 pi.

 This means that each of the three sectors makes up exactly one third of the full circle, which is 120 out of the full 360 degrees of each circle.

-If we were looking at the area of this full circle using pi times R squared, the area would be 36pi.
+If we were looking at the area of this full circle, using pi times r squared, the area would be 36 pi.

 What if the sector that we want to find out is actually two thirds of a full circle rather than one third from before?
-Well, we know that the area of a full circle is 36pi and two thirds of 36 is 24.
+Well, we know that the area of a full circle is 36 pi, and 2/3 of 36 is 24, and therefore the area of this two thirds of a full circle is 24 pi or 75.

-4 centimetre squared.
+4 centimetres squared.

 Okay, let's check your understanding.

-Whose method to find the area of this quarter circle is correct?
-Andeep's or Sofia's?
+Whose method to find the area of this quarter circle is correct, Andeep's or Sofia's?
 Pause to consider both methods, and find out which one is correct.

 Sofia's is correct.

-In this case 12 squared is 144, before considering that a quarter of a full circle is going to be a quarter of that value, so in this case, a quarter of 144pi.
+This is because you must square the radius first, in this case 12 squared is 144, before considering that a quarter of a full circle is going to be a quarter of that value, so in this case 1/4 of 144 pi.

 Onto the next check.